-- Parametric speech models have been around for many years (e.g., linear prediction in the 70s, sinusoidal model in the 80s). - Skeptics argue that the models are (always) wrong and that it is not possible to estimate the model parameters well enough under adverse conditions. - Parametric models can, however, be used for many things and in different ways. - The harmonic model, for example, is a good model of quasi-periodic signals, like voiced speech.
-It describes the signal in terms of pitch, amplitudes, and phases.
+- Parametric speech processing is processing based on parametric models. - Signal models described in terms of physically meaningful parameters. - Parametric speech models have been around for many years (e.g., linear prediction in the 70s, sinusoidal model in the 80s). - Skeptics argue that the models are (always) wrong and that it is not possible to estimate the model parameters well enough under adverse conditions. - Parametric models can, however, be used for many things and in different ways. - As an example, we will here take our starting point in the harmonic model.